PseudoDevs/IamGhost/abmd5.md

-Last updated: 2024-04-07 18:59:43
+Last updated: 2024-04-07 19:00:20
-Random Quote: One minute we're just laying into each other, and then the next minute... well, same thing. - Ted Mosby
+Random Quote: I just want to stand on top of the Wall and piss off the edge of the world.  -  Tyrion Lannister